Eric-McKinney/mint/log.md

 ### June 4th, 2024

 Goals for today:
-- [x] Write a few more tests or eval.c
+- [x] Write a few more tests for eval.c

 Notes:
     - Development is going to be a lot slower except for weekends going forward because I'm working as an intern 9-5

 Issues:
 1. Function evaluation runs into "unbound identifier" when the body is evaluated

+---

+### June 7th, 2024

+Goals for today:

+- [ ] Continue writing tests for eval.c